epiverse-trace/tutorials-middle/instructors/practical-delays.md

 - Create one copy of the Posit Cloud project `<paste link>`.
 - Solve the challenge using the `Code chunk` as a guide.
 - Paste your figure and table outputs.
+- Write your answer to these questions:
+  - What phase of the epidemic are you observing?
+(Exponential growth phase, near peak, or decay end phase)
+  - Does the expected change in daily reports consistent with the estimated effective reproductive number, growth rate, and doubling time?
+  - Interpret: How would you communicate these results to a decision-maker?
 - **Report** to all the group at the end of the session.

 ### Inputs